Ultra-Code/archsway/archinstall.md

-iwd for wifi and enable it dhcp client symlink /run/systemd/resolve/stub-resolv.con to /etc/resolv.conf for dns resolution disable unneeded services that run at boot like man-db.timer and mask ldconfig.service,systemd-rfkill* link kitty to xterm configure hardware acceleration and Intel_graphics and Intel_GVT-g enable powersaving options
+iwd for wifi and enable it dhcp client symlink /run/systemd/resolve/stub-resolv.con to /etc/resolv.conf for dns resolution disable unneeded services that run at boot like man-db.timer and mask ldconfig.service,systemd-rfkill* disable journaling to persistent storage by setting Storage in journal.conf to volatile and masking systemd-journal-flush.service link kitty to xterm configure hardware acceleration and Intel_graphics and Intel_GVT-g enable powersaving options